Dana L. Harrison

 When she’s not working toward making the IWC goals a reality, Jackie enjoys spending time with her friends and family, and she is currently working to complete her bachelor’s degree in marketing.

 When a client calls the Immigrant Welcome Center, the first person they speak to will be Adejoke Awolusi.
-As the center’s Administrative Assistant, Adejoke serves as the initial point of contact and provides referrals and resources to clients.
+As the center’s Legal & Naturalization Services Coordinator, Adejoke serves as the initial point of contact and provides referrals and resources to clients.
 She also helps facilitate the Cultural Humility Workshops and helps the center’s Department of Justice representative with her appointments and paperwork.
 Adejoke stays busy each day but she wouldn’t have it any other way.
 It’s important to her to serve as someone who immigrants can relate to – someone who has been through the process herself.

 When Adejoke first moved to the United States from Nigeria, finding the information she needed was challenging.
 A few years ago, she decided to apply to become a Natural Helper for the Immigrant Welcome Center.
 As a volunteer, she began her journey in connecting with and supporting other immigrants.